balderdashy/sails-docs/Views.md

 </html>
 ```

-This layout file is the beginning to a html5 compatable website application.
+This layout file is the beginning to a HTML5 compatable website application.
 This is about all you need.
-If you want to add in custom links to javascript or to external resources that are not handled by assets, this is where you should do it.
+If you want to add in custom links to JavaScript or to external resources that are not handled by assets, this is where you should do it.

 If you need to override a layout for a specific view, you can do so in the res.view call as below: